What is the fake "Banca Popolare di Bari" email?

 How do spam campaigns infect computers?

-Text presented in the "Banca Popolare di Bari" scam email letter:
+Text presented in the "Banca Popolare di Bari" scam email message:

 Subject: Aggiornamento obbligatorio per il tuo conto bancario